-If you are not ready to share your own donation story or do not have a personal connection to donation, you can use one of the videos found in the resource section of this packet or a Story of Hope from our website at http://www.lcnw.org/stories/.
+If you are not ready to share your own donation story or do not have a personal connection to donation, you can use one of the videos found in the resource section of this packet or a Story of Hope from our website.

-The goal of public education is to help our communities in making an informed decision regarding organ and tissue donation based on accurate facts versus commonly held fears, and to start donation conversations within our communities.
+The goal of public education is to help our communities make an informed decision regarding organ and tissue donation based on accurate facts versus commonly held fears, and to start donation conversations within our communities.